Peter Hans

-Peter Hans is the current president of the University of North Carolina system.
-He previously served as the ninth president of the North Carolina Community College System, beginning in 2018.
+Peter Hans is an American higher education administrator who has served as the seventh president of the University of North Carolina System since August 2020.
+He previously served as the ninth president of the North Carolina Community College System and earlier served on the State Board of Community Colleges and the University of North Carolina Board of Governors.

-Early life and education
+Early life and career

-Hans grew up in Southport and Hendersonville, North Carolina.
-He earned a Bachelor of Arts degree in political science from UNC-Chapel Hill and a Master of Liberal Arts in Extension Studies from Harvard Extension School.
+Hans grew up in the small towns of Southport on the coast and Hendersonville in the mountains of North Carolina.
+He earned a Bachelor of Arts degree in political science from the University of North Carolina at Chapel Hill and a Master of Liberal Arts in Extension Studies from Harvard Extension School.
+Hans is a first-generation college graduate.